jack-kerouac/betterplace_apidocs/README.md

 * The response language is definde by the URL-language-section (/en/, /de/ (default), …)
 * We support [Cross-origin resource sharing (CORS)](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), so no proxy or JSONP is required
 * No Authentication: All api calls are public at the moment but there will be feature that require a authentication in the future.
+* All responses are cached for 5 minutes at the moment

 ### Request parameter format